 |Durban Poison||Critical Mass|

 |Royal Moby||O.G.
 Kush|

 |Dance World||BubbleGum XL|

 You can save this to your phone and just show it to your budtender the next time you’re visiting a dispensary.
-He’ll tell you which ones they have in-stock and then you can just grab a couple and go from there.
+They’ll tell you which ones they have in stock and then you can just grab a couple and go from there.

 Eventually, you will find your top indica and sativa strains that just feel good and bring you the most bang for the buck.